Pope John XII

 John XII was born as Ottaviano in Rome.
 He was the only child of Alberic II of Spoleto.
 Alberic II was the ruler of Rome who had deposed his own mother and imprisoned his half brother, former Pope John XI.

-Like John XI, Pope John XII belonged to a very influential family.
+Like John XI, Pope John XII belonged to a very influential Roman family.
 He served during a time when the papacy had very little control over Rome.
 It was heavily influenced by the Counts of Tusculum, which Pope John XII was a part of.

 Prior to his papacy, Ottaviano did have some experience with the Church.
 He was already part of the Church when his father died.
 Alberic II made an oath to Roman nobles that Ottaviano would fill the next papal vacancy.